 Mr Ren has participated in previous World Bank consultations and leads an NGO based in Beijing, focused on Sotheast Asia and the Lancang-Mekong basin.

-The geo-political debate is the most important issue, followed by identifying stakeholders who need to involved in debates and decisions.
+The geo-political debate is the most important issue, followed by identifying stakeholders who need to be involved in debates and decisions.
 A question posed by Mr. Ren was who determines who should be involved?

 Decisions about the level of environmental protection versus economic development are important: downstream countries make use of natural and water resources to meet development objectives, typically with biodiversity losses and natural resource deterioration.